Church of St Editha, Tamworth

-The Church of St Editha is an Anglican parish church and Grade I listed building in Tamworth, Staffordshire, England.
+The Church of St Editha is a Church of England parish church and Grade I listed building in Tamworth, Staffordshire, England.

 History

-The church of St. Editha is the largest parish church in Staffordshire.
+The church of St Editha is the largest parish church in Staffordshire.
 Most of the church is mid- to late-14th-century and 15th-century work with some 19th-century additions.

-The present building stands upon the ground where successive churches have stood since the eighth century.
+The present building stands upon the ground where successive churches have stood since the 8th century.
 The first church was destroyed, along with the town, by the Danes in 874 and it was not until the time of Æthelflæd that a second church arose.
 The Danes ruined this church in 943 and it was King Edgar who re-founded it around 963.
-Editha was probably King Edgar's aunt who died in the 960s and was canonized shortly after for her life of devotion and piety and then made the Patron Saint of the now collegiate church.
+Editha was probably King Edgar's aunt who died in the 960s and was canonized shortly after for her life of devotion and piety and then made the patron saint of the now collegiate church.

 In 1345 the town and church were destroyed by fire and so began a rebuilding, being the fourth (present) church.
 Begun in 1350 and completed in 1369, this edifice is a monument to the man whose task it became to rebuild and enlarge the church, Dean Baldwin de Witney.